radchukv/RBB_CRW/README.md

 ## Purpose

-CRW is often used to represent the movement of animal individuals, in two-dimensional space.
-It is characterized by the fact that the direction of movement at any time step is correlated with the direction of movement at the previous time step.
+The goal of CRW is to represent the movement of animal individuals, in two-dimensional space.
+When modeled a correlated random walk, the direction of movement at any time step is correlated with the direction of movement at the previous time step.

 CRW was originally developed for describing the movement of insects (e.g. Kareiva & Schigesada 1983, Turchin 1998) and fitted to observational movement data.
 It has been shown that CRW describes well the movement behaviour not only of insects (e.g. Schtickzelle et al. 2007, Schultz and Crone 2001) but also other animals, e.g. sea stars (Lohmann et al. 2016), caribou (Bergmann et al. 2000), and grey seals (Austin et al. 2004).
 Accordingly, CRW is often used to represent animal movement in agent-based models (e.g. butterflies: Schultz and Crone 2005, Radchuk et al. 2013, wild boars: Scherer et al. 2020).

 ## Narrative Documentation

-_TO BE DONE, not exactly clear to me what goes in here_
-A detailed narrative description of this RBB describing, i.e., its entities, processes, parameters, and scales according to the rationale of the "Overview" part of the [ODD Protocol](https://www.jasss.org/23/2/7/S1-ODD.pdf).

-A visual representation of the RBB should also be strongly considered to be included, e.g., a [flowchart](https://en.wikipedia.org/wiki/Flowchart) and/or pseudocode that demonstrates the essential mechanism(s) of the RBB.
+The entities that call CRW are individual animals.
+Each individual possesses two state variables: move length and turning angle.
+These state variables are updated at each time step.
+At each time step the RBB calculates the turning angle of the individual (that correlates with the previous heading of the individual) and its move length.
+The RBB then uses these values to update the location of the individual to the new one.
+The processes in the model are scheduled as follows: first the turning angle is calculated using a specific distribution, and next the move length is calculated, so that the new x and y coordinates can be calculated, to which the individual moves.

 ## Reference Implementation and Use Cases